 If you do not vote for a particular nominee on your Proxy Card, your vote will not count either "for" or "against" the nominee.
 In an uncontested election, such as this one, any nominee for director who has a majority of votes cast "withheld" from his or her election will be required to promptly tender his or her resignation to the Board.
-The corporate governance/nominating committee will consider the tendered resignation and recommend to the Board whether to accept or reject the resignation.
-The Board will act on the committee's recommendation and publicly disclose its decision.
-Any director who tenders his or her resignation will not participate in the committee's recommendation or the board action regarding whether to accept or reject the tendered resignation.
+The corporate governance/nominating committee will consider the tendered resignation and recommend to the Board whether to accept or reject the resignation will not participate in the committee's recommendation or the board action regarding whether to accept or reject the tendered resignation.
 Any vacancies on the Board may be filled in accordance with our governing documents.